josefadamcik/SofleKeyboard/docs/build_guide.md

 title: Sofle Keyboard - build guide (v1/v2)
 ---

-This build guide for version 1 of SofleKebyoard.
-There's a development version 2 available but the build guide is not updated yet (apart from one important detail which is clearly marked in the guide).
+This guide suits both v1 and v2.
+Most of the photos are for v1 and the differences are explained in the text as needed.

 If you don't have all the necessary parts, please read about [how to source the parts][sourcing].

 ## Bill of materials